 Definitions of Employee Engagement

 If you search for “definition of employee engagement,” you’ll come up with a seemingly unending list of definitions from consultants to multinational corporate conglomerates—and everyone in between.
-Here’s a selection of a some of the best (or most curious) definitions we’ve seen:
+Here’s a selection of some of the best (or most curious) definitions we’ve seen:

 - “The emotional commitment the employee has to the organization and its goals.”
 Kevin Kruse, Forbes Contributor and NY Times Best Selling Author